U.S. FAA chief tests Boeing 737 MAX in certification step | Business

 U.S. FAA chief tests Boeing 737 MAX in certification step

-Federal Aviation Administration (FAA) Chief Steve Dickson began a two-hour evaluation flight at the controls of a Boeing 737 MAX on Wednesday, a milestone for the jet to win approval to resume flying after two fatal crashes.
-Dickson, a former military and commercial pilot, and other FAA and Boeing pilots took off just before 9 a.m.
-PDT (1600 GMT) from King County International Airport - also known as Boeing Field - in the Seattle area.
-They are due to land around 11 a.m.
-(1800 GMT).
+Federal Aviation Administration (FAA) Chief Steve Dickson conducted a nearly two-hour evaluation flight at the controls of a Boeing 737 MAX on Wednesday, a milestone for the jet to win approval to resume flying after two fatal crashes.
+Dickson, a former military and commercial pilot, and other FAA and Boeing pilots landed shortly before 11 a.m. local time (1800 GMT) at King County International Airport - also known as Boeing Field - in the Seattle area.

 ALSO READ